Powers of Attorney in Victoria: What You Need to Know

 Practice area

-Guides on enduring powers of attorney, medical treatment decision makers, supportive attorneys and the safeguards that protect Victorians who appoint or act under them.
+Guides on enduring powers of attorney, medical treatment decision makers, supportive attorneys, guardianship, administration and the elder-law safeguards that protect Victorians who appoint or act under them.

 Featured in this area